The Ring Islands was never a popular board game in Tarsan, but it lost even more favor when the population grew more mobile for the Mechanical War.

 — Fangor da Taul, Entertainment Before the War

 For the youngest daughter of a trader, Beauty had met many mages over the years but Lanier was unlike any she had ever encountered before.
 It was difficult to classify the mage as either male or female.
 If Beauty told herself that Lanier was a woman, then Lanier took on a more feminine appearance.
 On the other hand, if she told herself that Lanier was male, then the mage was unmistakably male.
-It was as if Lanier was on the knife edge between the two genders.
+It was as if Lanier was on the knife edge between the two genders, with only a phrase that would tilt them from once side to the other.

 Pid leaned over and poked her.
 “You're staring,” she whispered.